Wisconsin public schools enrollment drop adds to virus woes

 Wisconsin public schools enrollment drop adds to virus woesNew

 MADISON, Wis.
 (AP) — State education officials say enrollment at public schools in Wisconsin has dropped by 3% this year.
 The state Department of Public Instruction says the numbers decline could further hurt districts already in a financial pinch because of the extra costs associated with COVID-19 pandemic, such as more laptops and internet hotspots for students and cleaning supplies.
 Some state aid to districts is decided on a per pupil basis, while other state funding is based on a three-year, rolling enrollment average.
-The Wisconsin State Journal reports that the department reported 818,922 fewer students for the 2020-21 school year, The state recorded a 0.4% drop in student enrollment between the 2018-2019 school year and the 2019-2020 school year.
+The Wisconsin State Journal reports that the department reported 818,922 students for the 2020-21 school year.
+That’s a dip of roughly 25,000 students.